microsoft/verus-copilot-vscode/README.md

     - **Code suggested by Verus Copilot may not always be correct.** Users should be careful and choose if the changes should be applied.
 If the extension detect a potential wrong or low quality result, it will alert user by prompting a warning message.
     - Verus Copilot is limited by the quality of provided OpenAI model.
 Users are encouraged to supply endpoint with high-quality OpenAI model.
     - Verus Copilot is also limited by the complexity of the code.
 Currently it only supports single Rust file without file-level dependencies.
 Users can minimize the impact of these limitations by providing simple and self-contained code.
+    - Given the research nature of this work, production or commercial uses are considered out of scope until more testing and validation can be done.
 - **What operational factors and settings allow for effective and responsible use of Verus Copilot?**
     - Users need to provide their own OpenAI endpoints and verus binary via vscode settings
         - The performance and accuracy of suggestions may be influcened by the model behind the provided endpoint.